6x Faster Excel Reads in Power Automate: Office Scripts vs “List Rows” [Benchmark]

 Screenshot showing an error when attempting to retrieve 100,000 rows

-A Versatile Script for General Use
+Solution 1: A Versatile Script for Any Table

 Screenshot of Office Script code returning table data as JSON string